Aluminum Die Casting in Vietnam

 Melting and Injecting

 Aluminum, which is light and conducts heat well, gets heated until it melts.
-Once it’s liquid, the aluminum gets pushed into the die with a lot of force usually between 1,500 and 25,000 psi.
-This high pressure makes sure the melted aluminum goes into every part of the mold catching even the tiniest details of the design.
+Once it’s liquid, the aluminum gets pushed into the die with a lot of force, usually between 1,500 and 25,000 psi.
+This high pressure ensures the melted aluminum goes into every part of the mold catching even the tiniest details of the design.

 Cooling and Solidification